ankschoubey/old-blog/_posts/2020-08-05-copying-features.md

 permalink: /copying_products/
 ---

-{% include alert.html text = 'This essay is still in draft.
-I decided to publish it so that I feel complelled to finish it.' %}

-I understand that there are many different types of companies and not all companies are tech companies.

-While a company is first being build there is a shortcut which many companies takes.

-Which is they copy features from other companies.
+While building a product there is a shortcut which many companies take which is they copy features from others.

-It helps companies to:
+### It helps companies to
-- Avoid R&D of Product
 - Avoid Market Research
   - They already know who to sell too.
+- Avoid R&D of Product
   - They already know the mistakes to avoid.

-This can be because the copy they are copying from are from another geographic location or another market like they serve only premium customers.
+### This can be because the product they are copying from
+- is from another geographic location
+- or another market like they serve only premium customers
+- or the company is so big that they don't care if they are copying someone else.
+Money is all that matters.

+### Copying sometimes is okay

 I don't think it is as bad to copy once or twice.
 Sometimes customers demand a product to be a certain way.
-The company has to put down it's ego and listen to it's customer.
+The company has to put down its ego and listen to its customer.

-But I do hate companies which survive only on copying features and do not ever innovate or put their own thoughts into the product.
+But I do hate companies that survive only on copying features and do not ever innovate or put their thoughts into the product.

-Innovative companies set trends.
-If you are always copying them, you don't have any advantage.
-They do.
+**Innovative companies set trends**. *If you are always copying them, you don't have an advantage.
+They do.*

-Customer start to see the company as clone of original.
+Customers start to see the company as a clone of the original.

+### Observations

-Company which innovates and others have to catch up
+#### One's who innovates making others have to catch up
 - Apple
 - Tesla
 - Uber
-- AirBnB
+- Airbnb
 - Google
 - Snapchat

-Companies which has to catch up some times
+#### One's who catch up some times
-- Apple increasing size of their phones.
+- Apple increasing the size of their phones.

-Copyed because of geographic advantage
+#### Copied because of geographic advantage
-- Ride sharing services after
+- Ridesharing services after

-Company which copies everything
+#### Copies everything
-- Facebook and it's products
+- Facebook and its products
 - Reliance Jio
-- Xiomi and other smartphone markers
+- Xiaomi and other smartphone makers